ycetindil/AWS-EC2-Jenkins-Docker-Ansible-Terraform-AWSCLIv2-Boto3-kubectl-Installed/README.md

 ## Configuring installed plugins
 From the page `Manage Jenkins > Global Tool Configuration`, add Ansible and Terraform installations by filling out `usr/bin/` to the installation paths.

-## Note:
-For the Jenkins-project, `main.tf` file includes GitHub repo and an S3 bucket.
-Omit these for regular installations.